 8. Chamber Decompression.
 Oxygen breathing should commence as soon as the diver has entered the chamber and continue for the recompression.
 The chamber should be pressurized as soon as the hatch is closed and secured, whether the diver has put on the oxygen mask or not.
 The chamber is recompressed fast (during some 30 sec) to 15 metre.
 The first 15 min of the oxygen breathing time shall take place at 15 metre.
-The chamber is then decompressed approx. 10 m/min to 12 m (approximately 20 sec decompression time) where the remaining of the oxygen breathing takes place.
-The decompression rate to surface pressure (from 15 or 12 m) is 10 m/min.
-The diver shall breathe from the chamber atmosphere (compressed air) during decompression to surface pressure.
-If the decompression time from 12 m to surface is violated due to technical limitations of the decompression chamber, the diver should be decompressed at a rate of 10 m/min as long as possible.
+The chamber is then decompressed to 12m where further oxygen breathing takes place.
+The diver shall breathe from the chamber atmosphere (compressed air) during decompression from 12m to surface pressure.
+The chamber decompression should ideally be approximately 10 m/min.
+If the decompression rate is reduced due to technical limitations of the decompression chamber, the diver should be decompressed at a rate of 10 m/min as long as possible.
 Too slow decompression at the terminal phase of decompression should not be compensated by accelerated decompression at the deepest part.
 The diver should breathe chamber gas throughout decompression even if decompression time from 12 m to surface is extended.